UI/ UX Internship Prompt

 Research

-I glanced at online school forums to form a concise set of questions (5 with follow-ups) to ask.
-Keeping in mind the ongoing exam season, I ensured my questions were brief and open-ended, aiming to gain deeper insights into my users beyond their written responses.
+Created a short, 5-question survey to ask students around campus.
+Keeping in mind the ongoing exam season, I ensured my questions were brief and open-ended, aiming to gain deeper insights into the users’ needs.

 Key Insights

-Asking 13 students below are some key insights for each user type:
+After asking 13 students, below are some key insights for each user type:

-1. Availability - Varies depending on my weekly study load, which determines the amount of dedicated time for other activities.
+- Availability - Varies depending on weekly study load, which determines the amount of dedicated time for other activities.

 Accessibility